pulumi/docs/content/blog/pulumi-azure-2-0/index.md

 Some types of resources take longer to create than others.
 For instance, provisioning a new Cosmos DB account may take from 10 minutes to over an hour depending on the number of geo locations and other factors.

-If you find that creation of a target resource times out, you can override the default timeout using resource options:
+If the creation of a target resource times out, you can override the default timeout using resource options:

 ``` ts
 const cosmosdbAccount = new azure.cosmosdb.Account("cosmosdb", {